 - Regional and general anaesthesia including peripheral nerve blocks

-From 1 July 2021 the CSP PLI scheme will exclude cover for spinal injections and regional anaesthesia remains excluded.
+The CSP PLI scheme excludes cover for spinal injections and regional anaesthesia remains excluded.
 The CSP and the HCPC expect registered physiotherapists to be able to determine why they are using a chosen intervention and it is the member’s responsibility to be able to differentiate between using injection therapy to reduce swelling, which may have a secondary effect of reducing pain, and using injection therapy primarily to block pain.

 - Carpel / Tarsal / Cubital Tunnel Syndrome are nerve entrapment neuropathies for which the primary purpose of treatment is to reduce associated swelling and, subject to the terms and conditions of the policy, are covered by the PLI scheme.